 This should be compiled into a simple “messaging guide” for the product.
-This way, as you are creating other relevant assets, like collateral or an ebook, you can always refer back to the messaging guide to ensure you are covering the right points.
+As you are creating other relevant assets, like collateral or an ebook, you can always refer back to the messaging guide to ensure you are covering all the right points.

 2. Create a go-to-market plan and timeline

 Each product launch needs a comprehensive go-to-market plan and timeline.
-This is just a list of the marketing activities that you will execute leading up to the product launch.
-These activities should build on each other: there might be a pre-launch email, a coming soon banner on the website, press release, then a formal launch.
+This is merely a list of the marketing activities that you will execute leading up to the product launch.
+These activities should build on each other: there might be a pre-launch email, a coming soon banner on the website, press release and then a formal launch.
 Consider the following tactics:

-Since the website is the primary way of educating prospects about your products, it’s important that you integrate any new product offerings smoothly into the website.
-That might mean adding new pages and modifying existing ones.
-Website updates can take a while, so plan to execute this at least a month in advance, even if the website changes aren’t uploaded until later.
+Since the website is the primary tool for educating prospects about your products, it’s important that you integrate any new product offerings seamlessly into the website.
+This might mean adding new pages and modifying existing ones.
+Website updates can be time consuming, so plan to execute this at least a month in advance, even if the website changes are not uploaded until later.

 Marketing should deliver a set of collateral (1 pagers, slide decks, etc) that will be used for introducing and selling the product.
 It’s important to get feedback from the sales and product teams to ensure the collateral aligns with the product and how it is being sold.

 I like to write a foundational ebook for each product that my team launches.
 This ebook serves as the manifesto for the product: why it exists, how it works, and how it fits into the broader story of my offering.